hiyata/hiyata.github.io/_projects/covid-prediction.md

     <h2>Historical Performance</h2>
     <p>
-        The chart below shows the historical performance of our hybrid model, the Prophet model, and the ARIMA model compared to the actual reported cases.
+        The chart below shows the historical performance of our hybrid model, the Prophet model, and the ARIMA model compared to the actual reported cases for the past 90 days.
     </p>
     <div id="historical-chart" class="chart-container"></div>
     <div class="model-key">